imnileshd/react-app/README.md

 # React: An Overview and Walkthrough with simple app

+React is a remarkable JavaScript library that's taken the development community by storm.
+Here, I'll introduce you to React and its fundamental concepts.
+We'll walk step-by-step through the process of building out a simple React application and its deployment.

-## React
+## Introduction

-- React is a JavaScript library - one of the most popular.
+- [React](https://reactjs.org/) is a JavaScript library - one of the most popular.
 - React is an open-source project created by Facebook.
 - React is used to build user interfaces (UI) on the front end.
 - React is the view layer of an MVC application (Model View Controller)